 The Sughrue brothers were born in County Kerry, Ireland, to Humphrey and Mary Sughrue on February 17, 1844.
-When the boys were just three years old, their mother died and when they were ten, they immigrated with their father and sister to the United States.
-After living in Illinois for a time the family moved to Kansas in about 1858.
+When the boys were just three years old, their mother died, and when they were ten, they immigrated with their father and sister to the United States.
+After living in Illinois for a time, the family moved to Kansas in about 1858.

-Patrick Henry Sughrue worked as a blacksmith in Leavenworth, Kansas before becoming a policeman in Dodge City, Kansas in March 1877.
+Patrick Henry Sughrue worked as a blacksmith in Leavenworth, Kansas, before becoming a policeman in Dodge City, Kansas, in March 1877.
 The following year, he was elected town constable in November 1878.
 In 1884, he was elected Ford County sheriff and was in office during the final days of the cattle era.
 When an epidemic of splenic fever among the Texas longhorns caused the Kansas borders to be closed to Texas cowboys and their herds, Sughrue was tasked with the difficult job of turning back the trail-hardened drovers.

-In July 1884, Sughrue arrested Mysterious Dave Mather, who the year before, had worked for him as a deputy.
+In July 1884, Sughrue arrested Mysterious Dave Mather, who, the year before, had worked for him as a deputy.
 Charged with killing assistant marshal Thomas Nixon, Mather was later acquitted.
-The following year, in May 1885, Mather was arrested for killing another man, but never came to trial as he was soon run out of town by Marshal Bill Tilghman.
-During his years as a Dodge City lawman, Patrick traveled as far as New York and Fort Worth, Texas to pick up prisoners becoming known as one of the best lawmen in the west.
+The following year, in May 1885, Mather was arrested for killing another man but never came to trial as he was soon run out of town by Marshal Bill Tilghman.
+During his years as a Dodge City lawman, Patrick traveled as far as New York and Fort Worth, Texas, to pick up prisoners, becoming known as one of the best lawmen in the west.

-Both of the Sughrue brothers were seen as two of the most courageous lawmen in the west.
+The Sughrue brothers were seen as two of the most courageous lawmen in the west.